-The Governing Body at Park Road CP School is chaired by Pauline Crosthwaite, who has been a Governor since March 2017 .
-Pauline or any other member of the Governing Body can be contacted through the School Office.
+The Governing Body at Park Road CP School is chaired by Michelle Kilmurray, who has been a Governor since December 2019.
+Michelle can be contacted through the School Office.

 Welcome from the Chair of Governors

-If you have any questions regarding the role of the Governing Body, or indeed would like to consider supporting the Governing Body as a Governor yourself, then please do not hesitate to get in touch.
+If you have any questions about the role of the Governing Body, or are interested in becoming a Governor yourself, then please feel free to get in touch.

 Chair of Governors